Jamie Moyer: 2008

-On October 12, Moyer became the oldest pitcher at 45 years 329 days to pitch in a National League Championship Series game, starting in Game 3 against the Los Angeles Dodgers.
+On October 12, Moyer became the oldest pitcher (45 years, 329 days) to pitch in a National League Championship Series game, starting in Game 3 against the Los Angeles Dodgers.
 However, he struggled during the game and surrendered six runs in 11/3 innings—his shortest start in over eight years—and went on to lose the game.

-On October 25, Moyer made his first World Series start against the Tampa Bay Rays, pitching 61/3 innings, giving up three runs, and receiving a no-decision.
+The World Series matched the Phillies against the Tampa Bay Rays, and Moyer was tapped to start Game 3 on October 25.
+In his first (and as it turned out, only) career World Series start, he pitched 61/3 innings, gave up three runs, and received a no-decision.
 His performance was made more impressive due to the fact that he pitched with a severe stomach virus.
-He won his first World Series ring when the Phillies defeated the Rays on October 29 in his 23rd Major League Season.
+He won his first World Series ring when the Phillies defeated the Rays on October 29 in his 23rd season as a player.
 Following the game, the pitching rubber at Citizens Bank Park was dug up and given to Moyer by his teammates.
 In his speech at the World Series celebration at Citizens Bank Park on October 31, Moyer told fans that he grew up as a Phillies fan and played hooky from Souderton Area High School to attend the Phillies' championship parade in 1980.
 On December 15, 2008, Moyer signed a two-year, $16 million contract with the Phillies, keeping him with the club through the conclusion of the 2010 season.